JaznanOfficial/tour-and-travel-client-side/README.md

 At first let's see  [my fourth react love](https://travel-and-tour-assignment.web.app/)...bt broken!!!.

+* It’s a travel booking site
+* Visitors can see visiting places in Bangladesh.
+But needed register or log in to place orders
+* It’s a very fast reloadable and one-page application

 * It was my third react site. it was a lot of hardest than another assignment.
 You'll see i created a doctor bari site.Because i tried to do different something than others. but i skip something.because ...

 * in this site i used home,services,my order and some another router. it was my new experience. i tried to do my best.